 E 2.
 Frontiers in Engineering and Applied Science.
 1 unit; first term.
 Open for credit to freshmen and sophomores.
 Weekly seminar by a member of the EAS faculty to discuss his or her area of engineering and group's research at an introductory level.
 The course can be used to learn more about different areas of study within engineering and applied science.
 Graded pass/fail.
-Instructor: Ravichandran.
+Instructor: Umans.

-E/H/Art 89.
+E/H/VC 89.
 New Media Arts in the 20th and 21st Centuries.
 9 units (3-0-6); second term.
 Prerequisites: none.
 This course will examine artists' work with new technology, fabrication methods and media from the late 19th Century to the present.
 Major artists, exhibitions, and writings of the period will be surveyed.
 While considering this historical and critical context, students will create their own original new media artworks using technologies and/or fabrication methods they choose.
 Possible approaches to projects may involve robotics, electronics, computer programming, computer graphics, mechanics and other technologies.
 Students will be responsible for designing and fabricating their own projects.
 Topics may include systems in art, the influence of industrialism, digital art, robotics, telematics, media in performance, interactive installation art, and technology in public space.
 Artists studied may include Eadweard Muybridge, Marcel Duchamp, Vladmir Tatlin, John Cage, Jean Tinguely, Stelarc, Survival Research Laboratories, Lynne Hershman Leeson, Edwardo Kac, Natalie Jeremenjenko, Heath Bunting, Janet Cardiff and others.
 Instructor: Mushkin.

-E/ME 103.
+E/SEC 103.
 Management of Technology.
-9 units (3-0-6); third term.
-A course intended for students interested in learning how rapidly evolving technologies are harnessed to produce useful products.
+9 units (3-0-6); first term.
+A course intended for students interested in learning how rapidly evolving technologies are harnessed to produce useful products or fertile new area for research.
 Students will work through Harvard Business School case studies, supplemented by lectures to elucidate the key issues.
-There will be a term project.
-The course is team-based and designed for students considering working in companies (any size, including start-ups) or eventually going to business school.
+There will be a term project where students predict the future evolution of an exciting technology.
+The course is team-based and designed for students considering choosing an exciting research area, working in companies (any size, including start-ups) or eventually going to business school.
 Topics include technology as a growth agent, financial fundamentals, integration into other business processes, product development pipeline and portfolio management, learning curves, risk assessment, technology trend methodologies (scenarios, projections), motivation, rewards and recognition.
-Industries considered will include electronics (hardware and software), aerospace, medical, biotech, etc. E 102 and E/ME 105 are useful but not required precursors.
-Not offered 2016–17.
+Industries considered will include electronics (hardware and software), aerospace, medical, biotech, etc. Students will perform both primary and secondary research and through analysis present defensible projections.
+E/SEC 102 and E/ME/MedE 105 are useful but not required precursors.
+Instructor: TBD.